Meet the team

 Dr Emily Clarke, consultant gastroenterologist

-Dr Clarke qualified from Guy’s, King’s and St Thomas’ School of Medicine, London, and trained in London before completing gastroenterology training in South West England.
-She also spent time working in intestinal failure at St Mark’s Hospital, London and in intestinal and multivisceral (multiple organ) transplantation at Addenbrooke’s Hospital, Cambridge.
-She was appointed as a consultant in gastroenterology and intestinal failure in Southampton in May 2018.
+Dr Clarke completed gastroenterology training in South West England, and spent time working in intestinal failure at St Mark’s Hospital, London and in intestinal and multivisceral (multiple organ) transplantation at Addenbrooke’s Hospital, Cambridge.
 Contact Dr Clarke's secretary on 023 8120 4153.

 Mr Andrew King, consultant colorectal surgeon